Bear Valley Springs, California

 Bear Valley Springs is a guarded-gate community in Kern County, California, United States.
-Bear Valley Springs is in the Tehachapi Mountains and is part of the greater Tehachapi area.
+The unincorporated community is in the Tehachapi Mountains and is part of the greater Tehachapi area.
 The elevation ranges from 4121 ft to 6934 feet (Bear Mountain).
 The population fluctuates between a low during the winter months when snow is common, to a high in the summer months when its elevation keeps it much cooler than surrounding areas and major cities.
-The population was 5,172 at the 2010 census, up from 4,232 at the 2000 census.
+The population was 5,592 at the 2020 census, up from 5,172 at the 2010 census.
 For statistical purposes, the United States Census Bureau has defined Bear Valley Springs as a census-designated place (CDP).
 The census definition of the area may not precisely correspond to local understanding of the area with the same name.

+A "Semi-Public" Community.
+Unlike private communities entirely owned by residents and a private homeowner association (HOA) or other private entity, Bear Valley Springs is "semi-public".
+Roads and infrastructure are owned by a public governmental agency—Bear Valley Community Services District (BVCSD).
+A homeowner association, Bear Valley Springs Association, exists and has authority over residential lots, but not the streets and public areas owned by BVCSD.
+BVCSD is one of only seven Community Services Districts authorized by California law to limit access to landowners and residents of the district.
+Due to this unique arrangement preventing general public access, BVCSD cannot receive outside public funds (i.e., county, state) for road maintenance.
+Instead, maintenance is entirely funded by local property taxes.

 History

 While the nation had pushed to the western coast, the land the Fickert family settled in 1869 was still isolated and remote.
 For centuries, it had been the realm of Native Americans.
 Over the years, after purchasing squatter's rights to 160 acre, the Fickerts expanded their holdings until, by the 1900s their ranch encompassed a vast region of 25,000 acre.

 By 1959, the last of the immediate Fickert family were gone, joining their kin who had gone before in the tiny family cemetery just up the hill from the main house.

 Dart Resorts purchased the ranch from the Fickert heirs.
 Resource Ecology Associates was employed by Dart to plan and maintain the original natural value of the property, including wildlife.
 Bear Valley Springs was born.

 The first sales of property were in late 1970 with a full sales team starting January 1971.
 The project was sold out in November 1977.
 The Bear Valley Springs Community Services District was formed to act as a nonprofit organization for management and maintenance of the water, roads, and police protection.
 The Bear Valley Springs Property Owners Association was formed to administer the amenity package.
 Together they insure the upkeep of the facilities of Bear Valley Springs.